tokenshift/signal/10 - Signal 10 - +-^|THE SIGNAL~|*+.md

 *Female voice:*

 I'm very sorry, numenera hunters, but you won't be hearing from your "friend" today.
 I have taken control of The Signal.
 I am Magestrix Arashia.
-I'm a... regular listener of The Signal, as I assume many of you are.
+I'm a...regular listener of The Signal, as I assume many of you are.
 But, whereas I suspect many of you listen to these broadcasts for some measure of the truth, I listen to them for another reason entirely.

 I listen to them to pick out lies.